DevExpress-Examples/xaf-how-to-show-the-number-of-nested-list-views-items-in-tab-captions/DetailViewTabCount/ASP.NET/Blazor/Readme.md

-# XAF for Blazor - How to show the number of nested List Views' items in tab captions
+# XAF for Blazor - How to show the number of nested List View items in tab captions

 >At the moment, tab captions are not updated immediately after the List View item count is modified.

-In this example, we demonstrate how to show the number of nested List Views' items in tab captions.
+In this example, we demonstrate how to show the number of nested List View items in tab captions.
 We use the following controller: [EmployeeDetailViewController.cs](./DetailViewTabCount.Module.Blazor/Controllers/EmployeeDetailViewBlazorController.cs).
 Follow the steps listed below to accomplish this task:
 1. Create a controller in the Blazor module project.
 2. Set the **TargetViewType** property to **DetailView** and **TargetObjectType** to your business object type in the controller.
 As a result, the controller will only be activated in detail forms for your business objects.
 3. In the **OnActivated** method, set [CompositeView.DelayedItemsInitialization](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.CompositeView.DelayedItemsInitialization) to **false** to initialize all View Item controls immediately when your Detail View is created.
 This will allow you to obtain the number of List View items.